Folate and folic acid added to food

 Who to contact

-If you have questions about folate or folic acid in food, email firstname.lastname@example.org.
+If you have questions about folate and folic acid added to food, email firstname.lastname@example.org